-This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, or SEC, using a shelf registration or continuous offering process.
-Under this shelf registration process, the selling securityholders may from time to time sell the securities described in this prospectus in one or more offerings.
+This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, or SEC, using a "shelf" registration or continuous offering process.
+Under this shelf registration process, the selling securityholder may from time to time sell the securities described in this prospectus in one or more offerings.

-This prospectus provides you with a general description of the securities that the selling securityholders may offer.
-A selling securityholder may be required to provide you with a prospectus supplement containing specific information about the selling securityholder and the terms of the securities being offered.
+This prospectus provides you with a general description of the securities that the selling securityholder may offer.
+The selling securityholder may be required to provide you with a prospectus supplement containing specific information about the selling securityholder and the terms of the securities being offered.
 That prospectus supplement may include additional risk factors or other special considerations applicable to those securities.
 A prospectus supplement may also add, update or change information in this prospectus.
-If there is any inconsistency between the information in this prospectus and any prospectus supplement, you should rely on the information in that prospectus supplement.
-You should read both this prospectus and any prospectus supplement together with the additional information described under the heading Where You Can Find More Information.
+If there is any inconsistency between the information in this prospectus supplement, you should rely on the information in that prospectus supplement.
+You should read both this prospectus and any prospectus supplement together with the additional information described under the heading "Where You Can Find More Information."

-Unless we have indicated otherwise, references in this prospectus to RITA, we, us and our or similar terms are to RITA Medical Systems, Inc. and its consolidated subsidiaries, and references to Horizon are to Horizon Medical Products, Inc.
+Unless we have indicated otherwise, references in this prospectus to "RITA,""we,""us" and "our" or similar terms are to RITA Medical Systems, Inc. and its consolidated subsidiaries, and references to "Horizon" are to Horizon Medical Products, Inc.